 MMAMin: $0

 Check-writing yes.
 No minimum.
+Top MMA rate (first-year promo).
 Good if you prefer MMA with check access.

 View rate →

-Check-writing yes. $100 minimum.
-Solid rate for MMA check access.
+Check-writing yes.
+No minimum.
+Solid flat-rate MMA with check access.

 View rate →